tomtom-international/commisery-action/docs/sdk-versioning.md

 SDK Versioning has been created to simplify the release workflow, allowing for hardening software while employing trunk-based development;

-- Semantic Versioning cannot reliably be used in environments where commitments are managed using pre-planned increments (i.e. Product Increments in Scrum), whereas SDK Versioning allows you to define fixed (API-) releases, usable in public communication.
+- Semantic Versioning cannot reliably be used in environments where commitments are managed using pre-planned increments (e.g. Product Increments in Scrum), whereas SDK Versioning allows you to define a roadmap of (API-) releases, usable in public communication.

 - Using Semantic Versioning on `main`, removes the ability to create pre-releases (hardening) based on `HEAD`.